incf-nidash/nidmresults-examples/afni_f_test/README.md

-AFNI single subject t-test results from subject 01, tone counting task, taken from OpenfMRI DS000011 classification learning and tone counting experiment.
+AFNI single subject F-test results from subject 01, tone counting task, taken from OpenfMRI DS000011 classification learning and tone counting experiment.

 This is the default single-subject F-test, with p<0.001 uncorrected.